|

-Every sentence has a subject
+Every sentence has a complete subject

-and predicate.
+and complete predicate.

-The subject tells whom or
+The complete subject tells whom or

 what the sentence is about.
 For example; The

-house, The car, or The
+house, The red car, or The

-teacher.
+great teacher.

-The predicate tells what
+The complete predicate tells what

 the subject is or does.
 For example; (The